hamlet-io/docs/docs/how-to/define/accessing-components.md

     }
     ```

-1. Generate the api template again and see if anything has changed
+1. Generate the API template again and see if anything has changed:

     ```json
     {